 Section 1.
-Types of Membership in TN TRiO shall be of three types:
+Types of Membership in TASP shall be of three types:

 Section 2.
 Active Professional Membership:

-- Active Professional Membership is available to those persons who are engaged full- time in the administration or general operation of federally funded TRIO programs located within the State of Tennessee.
+a) Active Professional Membership is available to those persons who are engaged full- time in the administration or general operation of Federally funded TRIO programs located within the State of Tennessee.

-- In order to be accepted for Active Professional Membership, the person must have paid the annual dues of TN TRiO and otherwise have qualified under the provisions of Article lV, Section 2a.
+b) In order to be accepted for Active Professional Membership, the person must have paid the annual dues of TASP and otherwise have qualified under the provisions of Article lV, Section 2a.

 Section 3.
 Associate Membership:

-- In order to be accepted for Associate Membership, the person must have paid the annual dues of TN TRiO.
+b) In order to be accepted for Associate Membership, the person must have paid the annual dues of TASP.

 Section 4.
 Institutional Membership:

-- In order to be accepted for Institutional Membership, each project (or institution when it is the site of more than one TRIO program), must have paid the annual institutional dues in the amount established by the TN TRiO Executive Board.
+b) In order to be accepted for Institutional Membership, each project (or institution when it is the site of more than one TRIO program), must have paid the annual institutional dues in the amount established by the TASP Executive Board.